miaowing/nest-schedule/README.md

   intervalJob() {
     console.log('interval job');

-    // if you want to cancel the schedule job, you should return true;
+    // if you want to cancel the job, you should return true;
     return true;
   }
 }